Inviting Me to Review You

 The medium is the message

-I have enjoyed talking about theatre in long & short form writing on this site, on TikTok and Instagram reels, or in little DMs in my Instagram broadcast channel.
-I will use my best judgement to figure out where I’d like to respond to your work.
+I enjoy talking about theatre in long & short form writing on this site, on TikTok and Instagram reels, or in little DMs in my Instagram broadcast channel.
+Each medium carries a different vibe, so I'll use my best judgement to figure out where I’d like to respond to your work.

 🪞

+I experience art through my own personal lens.
+So when I succeed or fail to get a work, it’s because of who I am and the baggage I carry.
+I think good criticism acknowledges the context from which its author writes.
 So, you can expect that when I respond to your work, I’ll talk about myself.
-I think good criticism acknowledges the context from which it’s author writes.
 Objectivity is dead, and from its rotting carcass we’ll let a thousand blossoms bloom.

 🐢